OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-pure-css-circular-progress-bar/README.md

 # 🐞 Creating a Pure CSS Circular Progress Bar

 This document details the creation of a circular progress bar using only CSS.
 No JavaScript is required!
-This utilizes CSS's `conic-gradient` function for a clean and efficient solution.
-We'll create a visually appealing progress bar that can be easily customized.
+This utilizes CSS3's `clip-path` and `transform` properties to achieve the effect.
+This example will create a progress bar that is 75% complete.
+You can easily adjust this value.

 **Description of the Styling:**

-The styling leverages several CSS techniques:

-* **`conic-gradient`:**  This is the core of the progress bar.
-It creates a gradient that sweeps around a circle, allowing us to easily control the filled portion representing the progress.
-* **`mask`:**  A circular mask is used to clip the gradient into a perfect circle, preventing any overflow.
-* **`border-radius`:** Used to create the perfect circle shape for the progress bar.
-* **Variables (CSS Custom Properties):** For ease of customization, we use CSS variables to control the size, colors, and progress percentage.
+The progress bar consists of two concentric circles.
+The outer circle acts as the background, while the inner circle represents the progress.
+We use `clip-path` to create a circular segment that represents the filled portion of the progress bar.
+The `transform: rotate()` property is used to dynamically rotate this segment based on the percentage of progress.

 **Full Code:**